-Another possibility is a veneer that is machined out of a solid block, using CAD/CAM technology.
+Another possibility is a veneer that is machined out of a solid block of ceramic material, using CAD/CAM technology.
 The most widely used system is probably the Cerec machine.
 You can read about this at Cerec veneers.
 The cost of dental veneers made by the Cerec method will tend to be lower than the hand-made ones.

 Third factor affecting the cost of dental veneers is where the veneer is made.
 By this, I don't mean "where in the country", I mean which dental laboratory.
 There are huge differences between labs in terms of the product they offer, price and quality.

 Think of it as being like the automobile industry.
 Some labs are like Volkswagen or Ford, producing good quality veneers in large numbers, at reasonable prices.